dctelf/dctelf.github.io/_posts/2025-01-25-certificate-revocation1.md

 [RFC5280](https://datatracker.ietf.org/doc/html/rfc5280) covers the definition of the structure of both certificates and certificate revocation lists.

-From the standard, the shape of CRLs is very similar to that of x509 certificates, with ASN.1 structures and encoding options through DER and PEM.
-It does look like the default form of the file obtainable through the CRL distribution point URIs is DER.
+CRLs share the same shape as x509 certificates — ASN.1 structures with DER and PEM encoding.
+The default form obtained from CRL distribution point URIs is DER.

 `openssl crl -text` can be used in a similar fashion to `openssl x509 -text` to display the content of the CRL in a human readable form: